iamjosejimenez/truenorth-loanpro-chanllenge/README.md

 To begin using this project, follow these steps:

-1. simply rename _.env.example_ to _.env_.
+1. Rename _.env.example_ to _.env_.
-2. go to [backend repo](https://github.com/iamjosejimenez/truenorth-loanpro-be) to run the backend.
+2. Go to [backend repo](https://github.com/iamjosejimenez/truenorth-loanpro-be) to run the backend.
 3. Run:

    $ npm run dev